 The waterways in San Diego County have a long history of chemical and bacterial contamination from urban runoff and industrial activities.
 Our high school watershed education program is designed to increase students’ knowledge of watersheds and promote behaviors that prevent storm water pollution.
 Presentations focus on the social and environmental connections between our community and the local creeks, rivers, bays, and ocean.
 Our Educators also review the latest information on the pacific garbage patch and dead zones, as well as help students identify everyday actions they can take to keep their local waterways healthy.
 ILACSD’s watershed presentations have shown to greatly increase student knowledge and to inspire them to behave in ways that benefit the local environment.
 Last year, we provided 292 high school watershed presentations, reaching over 9,162 students.

 Our one stop recycling resource, WasteFreeSD.org, provides residents with information on recycling and proper disposal of hazardous items, diverting countless amounts of waste from San Diego’s landfills, and preventing illegal dumping in our communities.
-Last year we recieved 13,000 requests for information from local residents.
+Last year we received 14,000 requests for information from local residents.
 From paint and batteries to wine corks and flip flops, almost anything can be recycled!
 Before you trash something, check out WasteFreeSD.org to see if it can be recycled or disposed of properly.
 Recycling these items keeps them out of our landfills and our environment.